WakiMak/trentent.github.io-forked/_posts/2017-04-03-citrix-workspace-environment-manager-limitations-part-1.md

   - Performance
   - Workspace Environment Manager
 ---
 In a brief evaluation of Citrix Workspace Environment Manager, I looked at the utility of the product to replace Group Policy Preferences (GPP) _in a **&** environment context_.
-For this I focused on replacing a set of registry keys we apply via GPP for our & environment.
+For this I focused on replacing a set of registry keys we apply via GPP for our XenApp environment.
 My results were not favorable for using WEM in this context for the Registry portion as WEM pushes processing of it's entries into the 'shell' session.
 For &, the Shell session is typically applied quickly and so the application may launch **without** those keys present (which is bad - the application needs those keys present _first_).
 So although logon times maybe reduced, this scenario does not work _for the Registry portion_.
 We are still exploring the effects of WEM and whether some other components that operate synchronously within GPP are needed.
 Can these components be moved to WEM?
 One of the big 'wins' for this approach maybe Drive Mappings, which apply synchronously and requires the Drive Mappings to be processed before allowing a user to logon.
 Moving this to WEM may be a win worth exploring...  **IF** the application doesn't require drive mappings before being launched.
 But that's for another article..

 However, for the registry portion of WEM we did encounter a few 'gotcha's worth mentioning if you are going to use WEM.